Connect with others who understand.

 There are two types of remission:

-Treatments can kill many myeloma cells, but some may remain.
-This is true even during a complete remission — a couple of surviving cancer cells may linger in the body, even if they can’t be detected by tests.
-Eventually, the cancerous plasma cells may begin to grow again, and the disease may relapse.
-Being in remission is not a guarantee that the cancer is gone.
-There is still some chance that myeloma will return.
+Treatments can kill many myeloma cells, but some may survive.
+Even in complete remission, a few hidden cancer cells may linger in the body, even if they can’t be detected by tests.
+Over time, the cancerous plasma cells may grow again, causing a relapse.
+Remission doesn’t guarantee the cancer is gone.
+There is still a chance that myeloma will return.

 Can Myeloma Be Cured?

-Which Treatment Options Can Lead to a Longer Survival?
+Which Treatment Options Can Lead to Longer Survival?

-Until recently, myeloma treatments were not that effective.
-Complete remissions were rare, and a cure was nearly unheard of.
-In recent decades, researchers have discovered many cancer treatments that have helped greatly extend the life span for people with myeloma.
+Until recently, myeloma treatments were not very effective.
+Complete remissions were rare, and a cure was almost unheard of.
+However, recent advancements in cancer treatment have greatly extended survival for many people with myeloma.

-Scientists are looking for new treatments for multiple myeloma that may lead to higher remission rates and a better chance of a cure.
-Researchers test these potential new therapies during clinical trials.
-People with multiple myeloma may be able to participate in clinical trials in order to receive new treatments that wouldn’t otherwise be available.
-Talk to your health care team if you are interested in learning more about joining a clinical trial.
+Scientists are researching new treatments for multiple myeloma that could help more people go into remission and possibly be cured.
+These potential therapies are tested in clinical trials.
+People with multiple myeloma may be able to participate in clinical trials to access new treatments that aren’t otherwise available.

 Talk With Others Who Understand

 Are you living with multiple myeloma?
-Share your experience in the comments below, or start a conversation by posting on MyMyelomaTeam.
+What’s been your experience with remission?
+Share your experience in the comments below, start a conversation by posting to your Activities feed, or connect with like-minded members in Groups.

 All updates must be accompanied by text or a picture.